AI Contract Review in 2026:

 The pricing gap

 The pricing range in this category is almost absurd.
-Juro starts at $29 per user per month, which means a five-lawyer team can deploy an AI contract review tool for under $2,000 per year.
-Harvey charges $60,000 to $120,000 per seat per year, making it accessible only to organisations for which a single attorney billing at BigLaw rates would cost more than the tool.
-In between sit Evisort (typically $30,000 to $100,000 per year for mid-market deployments), LinkSquares (similar band), and Ironclad (starter deals above $100,000 annually, enterprise contracts at $500,000 to $2 million common).
-The pricing gap is not arbitrary: it reflects meaningfully different platform capabilities, implementation complexity, and support models.
-But it is still a gap that surprises almost every first-time buyer.
-Our full pricing page aggregates the honest numbers with sources.
+Juro sits in the self-serve tier with a low monthly per-seat price, meaning a small legal team can deploy an AI contract review tool for a low four-figure annual spend.
+Harvey sits at the premium enterprise end, custom-quoted only, with mid-six-figure-per-seat annual contracts typical, making it accessible primarily to organisations where a single attorney billing at BigLaw rates would cost more than the tool.
+In between sit Evisort, LinkSquares, and Ironclad in the enterprise tier with quoted-only pricing and low six-figure annual contracts typical.
+The pricing gap is not arbitrary, it reflects meaningfully different platform capabilities, but it surprises almost every first-time buyer.
+Our full pricing page aggregates the qualitative bands with sources.

 The Harvey phenomenon

 Harvey is the single most-Googled name in legal AI in 2026.
 Post-OpenAI investment, with a reported valuation approaching $1.5 billion as of late 2025, Harvey has expanded from its BigLaw strongholds (Allen & Overy, PwC) into a broader legal AI platform play covering research, drafting, due diligence, and contract review.
-The honest assessment is more complicated than the press coverage suggests: Harvey is genuinely excellent for the BigLaw use cases it was built for; it is significantly less cost-effective for mid-market in-house teams; and its per-seat pricing makes it structurally inaccessible to small legal departments.
+The honest assessment is more complicated than the press coverage suggests.
+Harvey is genuinely excellent for the BigLaw use cases it was built for.
+It is significantly less cost-effective for mid-market in-house teams.
+Its per-seat pricing makes it structurally inaccessible to small legal departments.
 Our Harvey deep-dive covers the valuation context, the real pricing math, and where it wins and loses.

-Luminance, the UK-based legal AI company, launched Luminance OS in 2025 with specific claims about autonomous agent-led contract workflows.
-It represents the most credible "agentic" product launch in the category to date, alongside Harvey's agent tier and Ironclad's autopilot features.
-Most 2026 deployments of AI contract review are still Tier 2 (LLM-assisted, human reviews AI outputs); genuinely autonomous Tier 3 deployment is demo-ready but production-rare.
-The term "agentic" is being applied liberally by vendors whose tools are not meaningfully more autonomous than their predecessors.
+Luminance OS, the UK-based legal AI company, launched its agentic tier in 2025 with specific autonomous-workflow claims; it is the most credible "agentic" product launch in the category to date, alongside Harvey's agent tier and Ironclad's autopilot.
+Most 2026 deployments are still Tier 2 (LLM-assisted, human reviews AI outputs); genuinely autonomous Tier 3 deployment is demo-ready but production-rare.
 Our taxonomy page separates the genuine from the theatre.

-Two important tools in this category have been acquired and are now integration layers for larger platforms: Lexion, acquired by DocuSign in 2023, now marketed as part of the DocuSign Agreement Cloud; and Kira Systems, acquired by Litera in 2021, now sold primarily as a Litera module for law firms.
-Both remain functional tools, but their roadmaps are now driven by their parent companies' priorities, not by the standalone contract-review market.
-Buyers evaluating either tool should factor in acquisition risk and integration lock-in.
+Two important tools have been acquired and are now integration layers for larger platforms: Lexion, acquired by DocuSign in 2023, now marketed as part of the DocuSign Agreement Cloud; and Kira Systems, acquired by Litera in 2021, now sold primarily as a Litera module.
+Both remain functional, but their roadmaps are now driven by parent priorities, not the standalone contract-review market.

 Honest coverage requires covering the failures.
-In 2026, AI contract review tools still struggle with jurisdiction-specific term interpretation (a limitation-of-liability clause that reads as acceptable under English law may be problematic under Delaware law; most tools cannot reliably flag this distinction without explicit playbook configuration).
-Hallucination remains non-zero even on the best-in-class models.
-Privilege considerations around uploading sensitive contracts to vendor-hosted LLM backends are genuinely unsettled: ABA Formal Opinion 512 (July 2024) provides a framework, but state bar updates have been uneven.
+AI contract review tools still struggle with jurisdiction-specific term interpretation.
+Hallucination remains non-zero even on best-in-class models.
+Privilege considerations around uploading sensitive contracts to vendor-hosted LLM backends are genuinely unsettled.
+ABA Formal Opinion 512 (July 2024) provides a framework, but state bar updates have been uneven.
 Our FAQ covers the full compliance picture.

-Sixteen pages across four categories.
+Sixteen pages across four sections.
 Read in any order or follow your use case.

 What Is Agentic Contract Review?

-A 2026 taxonomy of three tiers: OCR, LLM-assisted, and genuinely agentic review.
-Definitions of redlining, clause extraction, playbook enforcement, and the vocabulary vendors abuse.
+A 2026 taxonomy of three tiers: OCR, LLM-assisted, and genuinely agentic.
+Definitions of redlining, clause extraction, playbook enforcement.

 Platforms Compared